Retirement Investing Strategies and Articles

 An alternative approach would be to invest in an exchange-traded fund (ETF) that invests in consumer defensive or consumer staples stocks.
 There are many ETFs in this sector.

-The lesson for investors is to have a diversified portfolio that includes both cyclical and non-cyclical stocks so that economic cycle and business cycle and inflationary periods do not inflict too much damage on your portfolio.
+The lesson for investors is to have a diversified portfolio that includes cyclical and non-cyclical stocks so that the economic cycle, business cycle, and inflationary periods do not inflict too much damage on your portfolio.

 At some point in the future, when interest rates have already fallen, then cyclical stocks may reward investors once again.